 Quokkas are suuuuper cute small marsupials and are very friendly towards humans, which is why a lot of tourists fall in love with them.
-The above grainy photo is of a young me feeding a quokka on a family trip back in 1998.
+Quokkas have recently become Instagram famous as they are seemingly happy to pose for selfies.
+The above (very grainy) photo is of a young me feeding a quokka on a family trip back in 1998.
 You’re welcome.

 Where to see quokkas:

-Quokkas are primarily found on Rottnest Island (a small island off Western Australia), and I guarantee that if you head over for a Rottnest Island day trip from Perth or Freemantle you will see loads of these adorable creatures hopping about all over the place.
+Quokkas are primarily found on Rottnest Island, which is accessed by ferry from Fremantle or Perth in Western Australia, and I guarantee that if you head over for a Rottnest Island day trip you will see loads of these adorable creatures hopping about all over the place.

 These little Australian animals are super cute and look kind of like an otter crossed with a duck.
 Apparently, the first scientist who was handed a platypus specimen deemed it to be a fake that had been made from other animal parts sewn together.
 Ha!

 Platypuses can be found frolicking in rivers along Australia’s east coast from Tasmania to the southern end of Queensland.
 These shy creatures can be difficult to spot as they spend a lot of time underwater.
 I have seen two wild platypuses, both in Tasmania – one near Mount Field National Park and the other in the Huon Valley.